beliga44/OS_FrontendMaster-dl/README.md

 # Front-end Masters Video Downloader

+**WARNING**

+> You will likely lose access to their accounts if they use the program.
+Use of the program againsts Front-end Master APIs is against the Terms of Service and subscribers are permanently losing their accounts when they point the program at the web player APIs.

 This command-line tool requires a Front-end Masters subscription.
 Go to [Enroll Page](https://frontendmasters.com/enroll/) to subscribe (39USD/month).

 > Front-end Masters is expert front-end training fro you to master building quality web interfaces.